clarin-eric/switchboard-doc/documentation/PublicAPI.md

 ## GET /api/tools

-Returns a JSON document with descriptions of all tools registered with the Switchboard.
-Each tool has a unique (for the Switchboard) numeric ID, which can be used to identify the tool.
+Returns a JSON document with descriptions of all tools registered with the Switchboard, as an array of tool objects.
+Currently no paging or filtering is implemented.
+A tool object has the fields described in the [ToolDescriptionSpec_v2.md](./ToolDescriptionSpec_v2.md).
+Each tool has a unique (for the Switchboard) numeric `id` field, which can be used to identify the tool and which can be used as a url parameter in the `/api/tools/{id}` endpoint (see below).

 ## GET /api/tools/{id}